mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 ## "Btw, if it's really just a timeout problem, can't you just increase the value of the so-called timeout?"

 Yes and we did on multiple occasions.
-Also one more thing, it wasn't just about a Hangfire job, we also have an admin api so-to-speak to restart the job we mentioned early on and it was expected to run within 5 minutes (of as fast as possible).
-The thing is that it wasn't just a timeout thing, nor was it just about parallelism and whatnot, cause...
+Also one more thing, it wasn't just about a Hangfire job, we also have an admin api so-to-speak to restart the job we mentioned early on and it was expected to run within 5 minutes (or as fast as possible).
+The thing is that it wasn't just a timeout thing, or even just about parallelism and what we already listed above, cause...

 ## Big File💾  (You Are Beautiful🌅)